-Did you hear about the malicious PyPI package that collects environment details and sends the info to an unknown webservice?
-Or the Trojan horse one that installs, fetches a .exe file from an non-descript domain, then attempts to execute?
+Did you hear about the malicious PyPI package that collects environment details and sends the info to an unknown web service?
+Or the Trojan horse one that installs, fetches a .exe file from a non-descript domain, then attempts to execute?
 What about the package that targeted British-English speakers and tries to steal bitcoin?

 Malicious packages must be avoided while browsing open-source sites.
 They can cause serious harm to your organization and your systems.

 But did you know you should also be on the lookout for vulnerable packages?